mlittl/dev.na.bambora.com/README.md

 <http://localhost:4567/>

-**Note**: The site will update with changes you make when a page is reloaded as this is run in development mode.
+**Note**: The site will update with changes you make when a page is refreshed.

 #### Build Static Site Locally